mrmeizongo/Xpilot/XP_SERIAL.md

 Do not attempt to reproduce an IMU calibration by manually modifying calibration-related configuration values.

-After calibration run the save command to store the biases in EEPROM
+After calibration run the `SAVE` command to store the biases in EEPROM

 ```bash
 SAVE